 Salem, Massachusetts is a serene and beautiful coastal New England town, and a perfect day trip from Boston.
 Salem was made infamous by the 1692 "Salem Witch Trials," a series of events that captivate the world to this day.
 Twenty people were executed during this time for supposed “witchcraft,” and Salem is home to a wealth of information on the subject.
 In addition to its historical attractions, Salem also has incredible period architecture and world-class museums, as well as a variety of cafes and bookstores to explore.

-If you visit in October, don’t miss the Haunted Happenings Festival, which features over 1000 events over the course of the month, all spooky or haunted in nature, with plenty of fun for all ages (i.e. plenty of activities for kids that aren’t too scary, but also ghost tours and other fun activities geared more towards adults at night.)
-But take note that the area gets very crowded during this time, sometimes welcoming upwards of 500,000 visitors, and book your lodging, restaurants, and museum picks early.
+If you visit in October, don’t miss the Haunted Happenings Festival, which features over 1000 events over the month, all spooky or haunted in nature, with plenty of fun for all ages (i.e., plenty of activities for kids that aren’t too scary, but also ghost tours and other fun activities geared more towards adults at night.)
+But note that the area gets very crowded during this time, sometimes welcoming upwards of 500,000 visitors, and book your lodging, restaurants, and museum picks early.

 |Table of Contents [Show]|